sezanzeb/JsPlot3D/README.md

 - make a nice live example on a webspace.
 - make it easy to use as a framework and make a doku for it with some examples
-- make a bundle without three.js, so that users don't link three.js twice if they already have it

 **what else is there to do:**